“Ensuring Efficiency, Trust and Transparency from Farms to Groceries”

 After the food items or crops are processed, wholesalers and retailers can bid for the products they want through the bidding platform.
 Similar to the transportation of crops to the refineries, the food items are also distributed to wholesalers and retailers in IoT-enabled vehicles.

-Blockchain offers traceability in the supply chain, helping food companies conducting food recalls or investigations quickly and seamlessly.
+Blockchain supply chain offers traceability by helping food companies conducting food recalls or investigations quickly and seamlessly.

 Step 4: Consumers can backtrace the supply chain